Onboarding and Sending Messages

 Handling Webhooks

-With MM Lite, you don’t need to change your webhook setup.
+With MM API, you don’t need to change your webhook setup.
 You will keep receiving the usual events (sent → delivered → read) the same way as with the Cloud API.

 The only difference: when you send via /marketing_messages with "message_activity_sharing": true, you also get a click event whenever a user taps the CTA link in your template.